 Research methodologies

-Both for the above model.
+Both qualitative and quantitative approach were applied for the above model.
 Firstly, qualitative approach (in-depth interview) and quantitative approach (survey) were used to determine supplier selection criteria.
 Then, another quantitative approach (ANP) was utilized to select the best alternatives for three illustrative companies.

 3.2.1 Methodology for the exploration of supplier selection criteria